-UB and Carroll Community College have partnered together to make your transfer process easier.
+We are partnering with Carroll CC to make your transfer process easier.

-Not sure which major at Carroll to purse?
-Or which program at UB to enroll in?
+Not sure which major at Carroll to pursue, or which program at UBalt to enroll in?
 Use this chart to help you determine your path.
 Additional pathways may exist; work with an admission or academic adviser to choose the option that works best for you.

 Graduate and Law School Options

-UB has multiple opportunities to continue your studies with one of our graduate programs or by enrolling at our Law School.
+We have multiple opportunities for you to continue your studies with one of our graduate programs or by enrolling in our School of Law.

-Students who do not, or did not complete a degree at Carroll can participate in the reverse transfer program, which allows you to transfer credits from UB back to Carrollto earn your degree.
+Students who do not or did not complete a degree at Carroll can participate in the reverse transfer program, which allows you to transfer credits from UBalt back to Carroll to earn your degree.